Kazuya Tatekabe: Personality

-His voice type was baritone and he was known for playing tough, gorilla-like characters.
+His voice range was baritone and he was known for playing tough, gorilla-like characters.
 Tatekabe himself stated that he enjoyed playing generally arrogant characters.

-During his time with Haikyo, in addition to providing voice-over work, Tatekabe also did work as an actor and in radio voice over, but all of them were minor roles without a credited name.
-His acting jobs for those often required him to stay tied for days despite scenes for him coming few and far between, but voice acting work he did never got cancelled, so Tatekabe felt that if he did minor roles, then voice acting was better off for his career.
+During his time with Haikyo, in addition to providing voice-over work, Tatekabe also did work as an actor and in radio voice over as minor roles without a credited name.
+His acting jobs for those often required him to stay tied for days despite scenes for him coming few and far between.
+However, the voice acting work he did never got cancelled, so Tatekabe felt that if he did minor roles, then voice acting was better off for his career.

 In the Japanese dub of Ben 10, Tatekabe voiced the role of Max Tennyson.
 When he originally auditioned, the Japanese dub's production staff were very reluctant to hire Tatekabe for the role.
 However, when Tatekabe sent his audition over to the United States, the company asked him to be the voice of Max, and therefore he was chosen for the dubbing role.

-His hobbies were watching baseball and reading, with his motto being "Cheerful, courageous, popular, and sometimes carefree".
+His hobbies were watching baseball and reading, with his personal motto being "Cheerful, courageous, popular, and sometimes carefree".

-Interpersonal Relationships
+Interpersonal relationships

-While he was over at Production Baobab, Tatekabe didn't want the merger to fail, he was told, "I can't quit Doraemon, but you don't have to do any other work."
+While at Production Baobab, Tatekabe did not want the merger to fail.
+He was told, "I can't quit Doraemon, but you don't have to do any other work."
 He also worked as a manager and a senior managing director.
-With his position in the former, he was responsible for scouting and discovering voice acting talent such as Aki Uechi (formerly known as Akiko Kajima), Yuko Mizutani, Ai Orikasa, and Wasabi Mizuta, the voice actress of Doraemon since the 2005 series.
+With his position in the former, he was responsible for scouting and discovering voice acting talent such as Aki Uechi, Yuko Mizutani, Ai Orikasa, and Wasabi Mizuta, the voice actress of Doraemon since the 2005 series.

-He arranged for Uechi to star in Idol Densetsu Eriko from her debut, and also had arranged her to audition for the role of Shinnosuke in Crayon Shin-chan and also had highly recommended Mizutani despite the fact that they were in different agencies at the time.
+He arranged for Uechi to star in Idol Densetsu Eriko from her debut, and also arranged her to audition for the role of Shinnosuke in Crayon Shin-chan.
+He also had highly recommended Mizutani despite the fact that they were in different agencies at the time.

-When a sound director had criticized actress Yūko Gotō, claiming she had an "evil voice", Tatekabe advised her, "The flaw of having a bad voice can be used as a weapon in anime.
-Poison can also become medicine."
+When a sound director had criticized actress Yūko Gotō, claiming she had an "evil voice", Tatekabe advised her, "The drawback of having a voice that stands out in a bad way can also become a weapon in anime.
+Poison can also be a medicine."